chrisramsay/aws-gen/README.md

 ## Build Process

 There is a `build.sh` file packaged here.
-This is to enable further development of the container.
-There are a number of possible options to be passed at run time.
+This is to help with further development of the container.
+One of a number of possible options must be passed at run time.

 ### build-latest